 Since quotes are submitted to and documented by Reuters in irregular time intervals, we transform the raw data from the milli-second frequency to 1-min time series, using the last submitted ask and bid quote in each minute.
 We consider all submitted quotes, irrelevant if a certain dealer submitted more than one quote during each minute.
 Huang and Masulis (1999) refer to this methodology as quote-weighted price data.
 We keep a detailed record of the number of submitted quotes and we identify the number of unique dealers that are active in each 1-minute time-interval.
 In very few cases, in which no quote submission took place, we use the last available information to fill the gap.
-Next, while activity on FX markets is not restricted to specific trading hours, we clean the data in the spirit of earlier studies (e.g. Andersen, Bollerslev, Diebold, and Vega (2003)) and exclude certain trading hours and holidays.
+Next, while activity on FX markets is not restricted to specific trading hours, we clean the data in the spirit of earlier studies (e.g. Andersen, Bollerslev, Diebold, and Vega, 2003) and exclude certain trading hours and holidays.
 On weekends and in the occasion of a holiday, we delete data entries between 21:00:00 (GMT) of the previous day until 21:00:00 (GMT) of the holiday itself.
 For example, we drop information on weekends from Friday 21:00:00 until Sunday 21:00:00.
-We drop data
+We drop data on fixed holidays such as Christmas (24th - 26th December), New Year's (31st December - 2nd January) and July fourth (4th July).
+In addition, we exclude flexible holidays, such as

 4While containing important information on quoting activity by FX dealer banks, our dataset is also subject to a number of limitations.
 First, it is primarily based on quote submissions on the Thomson Reuters Matching platform, which, together with EBS, only represent about 13% of global spot FX trading volume and 12% of global FX swaps trading volume, according to BIS (2016).
 Second, the data only has information on quotes and not traded prices or volumes, which precludes us from computing a number of popular measures of market liquidity based on the volume-return relationship.
 Third, the dataset does not contain information on the depth of the order-book, and the observed quotes are top-of-book quotes.
 Lastly, while Reuters is the main trading platform for commonwealth and emerging market currency pairs, for EUR/USD and JPY/USD it is EBS.
 As these are the two most frequently traded exchange rates, however, we believe it is pivotal to shed light on the link between liquidity dynamics and dealer activity in spot and forward market of these two currency pairs.
-Breedon and Vitale (2010) show that dynamics between EBS and Reuters are highly correlated and both markets are closely linked with each other., on fixed holidays such as Christmas (24th - 26th December), New Year's (31st December -2nd January) and July fourth (4th July).5 In addition, we exclude flexible holidays, such as Good Friday, Easter Monday, Memorial Day, Labour Day, and Thanksgiving and the day after.
+Breedon and Vitale (2010) show that dynamics between EBS and Reuters are highly correlated and both markets are closely linked with each other.,